aprotyas/ros-travis-integration/README.md

 When building your own package, make sure to remove the contents of dependencies.rosinstall and add your package's source dependencies instead.

-# Build matrix

-The .travis.yml defines a build matrix specifying which combinations of Ubuntu distribution and ROS version should be used.

-Currently, the list of supported pairs is:

- - ROS indigo on Ubuntu trusty
- - ROS kinetic on Ubuntu xenial

-Note that some pairs are not possible (e.g. kinetic on trusty or indigo on xenial).
-The debian packages must be available for the appropriate ubuntu release.

 # ROS variables: